alexwolf22/Hand-Coded-ML/Linear Regression/README.md

-# Leaner Regession Algorithm
+# Localy Weighted Linear Regession Algorithm
 ###### For surpervised regression leanring on car data

-Import this subdirectory into matlab and run 'run_linearReg' and 'run_CrossValidationWithSmoothing' to see these algorithms in action
+Import this subdirectory into matlab and run 'LWLR_showCrossValError' and 'LWLR_showCrossValError' to see these algorithms in action